 - salt and pepper to taste

-- Start by preparing your chicken.
+- Step 1: Start by preparing your chicken.
 Take out the insides if they are included (neck, gizzards).
 Wash and pat dry.
 Salt and pepper the chicken then set aside.

-- Next, we are going to slice the smoke sausage into 1 inch pieces.
+- Step 2: Slice the Smoked sausage into 1 inch pieces.

-- Grab a deep cooking pot, and put on stove.
+- Step 3: Grab your large stock pot or dutch oven.
 Turn on to medium high heat.
-Add in your tablespoon of oil and your smoke sausage.
+Add in your tablespoon of oil and your smoked sausage.
 Sear the meat.

-- Add in your oinon and garlic.
+- Step 4: Add in your oinon and garlic.
 Cook until oinon is translucent, about 5 minutes.

-- Remove your pot from the stove and place your chicken in it.
-Fill up with water till the chicken is covered.
+- Step 5: Place your chicken in your pot and fill it up with water till the chicken is covered.

-- Place back on stove on medium low heat with the lid on it.
+- Step 6: Turn your heat to medium-low heat with the lid on it.
 Make sure to cook the chicken low and slow.
 If you cook it on a boil your chicken will be tough.

-- After chicken is done, 45 mins to an hour, remove chicken and pick the meat from the bone.
+- Step 7: After chicken is done, roughly forty five minuets to an hour, remove chicken and pick the meat from the bone.

-- Measure out 6 cups of broth from your pot and set aside.
+- Step 8: Measure out 6 cups of broth from your pot and set aside.

-- Remove remaining ingredients from pot and set aside.
+- Step 9: Remove the remaining ingredients from the pot and set it aside.

-- Add in your rice to the pot.
-Turn heat to medium high and lightly toast the rice.
-Remember to constanly stir the rice so it doesn't burn.
+- Step 10: Add your rice to the pot.
+Turn heat to medium-high and lightly toast the rice.
+Remember to contantly stir the rice so it doesn't urn.

-- Add in the 6 cups of broth and stir.
+- Step 11: Add in the 6 cups of broth and stir.

-- Turn heat down to medium-low so the dish can simmer.
+- Step 13: After it starts to boil, turn heat down to medium-low so the dish can simmer.

-- Add in the half stick of butter and place lid back on the dish.
+- Step 14: Add in the half stick of butter and place lid back on the dish.